TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_5_testing_comm.md

-# Lesson 4: Create a Rule
+# Lesson 5: Testing the Comunication Edison to AWS infrastructure.